Velocidex/velociraptor-docs/content/knowledge_base/tips/retry_hunt.md

+---
-# How do I re-collect a failed artifact in a hunt?
+title: How do I re-collect a failed artifact in a hunt?
+---

 Sometimes collecting an artifact in a hunt does not work as expected.